- Academic Calendar Advisory

 - Additional links: Commencement

-The Committee on Sustainability (COS), appointed in fall 2008 by W&M President Taylor Reveley, is charged with developing, planning and recommending to the President strategies for implementing the College's Sustainability Policy, and integrating sustainability into the life of the College.
+The Committee on Sustainability (COS), appointed in fall 2008 by W&M President Taylor Reveley, is charged with developing, planning and recommending to the President strategies for implementing the university's Sustainability Policy, and integrating sustainability into the life of the university.
 Information on COS is found on the Sustainability website.

 To apply for membership on one of the three subcommittees of COS (Science and Technical Advisory Committee STAC, Operations OPS, and Program and Education PEDS) complete the short application form on the Sustainability website.
 Applications for subcommittee memberships are accepted continuously throughout the academic year.